kreinholz/e15/independent-study/README.md

 Note that I didn't have to specify a different runtime memory limit, because I already hardcoded the increased memory limit in `command-line-classifier.php`.
 Two different ways to achieve a similar result.

-Although this journey into incorporating Machine Learning written in native PHP into a **Laravel** web app led to mixed results, I still think Machine Learning is extremely cool!
+Although this journey into incorporating Machine Learning written in native PHP into a **Laravel** web app led to mixed results (success on my FreeBSD desktop, failure on my Windows 10 laptop due to RAM limitations), I still think Machine Learning is extremely cool!
 As mentioned earlier, there are some extremely robust Machine Learning libraries written in Python, and some of the memory intensive tasks that ground our **Laravel** app to a halt can be done in the cloud courtesy of [Jupyter Notebooks](https://jupyter.org/), [TensorFlow](https://www.tensorflow.org/), and similar technologies.
 If you want to deploy a **Laravel** web app that incorporates Machine Learning, it is not necessary to use the **PHP-AI/PHP-ML** library--you can access TensorFlow's APIs from your app, or access APIs served by a simple **Flask** app written in Python.

 If this has piqued your interest in Machine Learning, [Kaggle](https://www.kaggle.com/) is a great place to get your hands dirty building Machine Learning applications (in the cloud, without my laptop's RAM limitations).
 Kaggle offers cash prices for a number of Machine Learning challenges/competitions, so not only is it good practice, it can also be a money-maker!